bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 --------------------------------
-DB Connection Belongs To Session
+DB Connection Belongs to Session
 --------------------------------

 As you may predict, **database connection is a property or feature of user's session**, so even if user opens more than one transaction all transactions uses same database connection.
 This means database connection is shared by all open transactions, and if a session changes state or a feature of connection this state/feature is valid for other transactions.
 Actually this is one of the main technical reasons of why it is not possible to run more than one processes on different transactions simultaneously.
 For some special cases like multithreading, it is possible to establish dedicated database connections for each transaction.
 We will discuss this advanced issue in next sections, but for now you can just ignore dedicated database connections for transactions.